-- As required by the Code, the Audit Committee has a formal policy governing the engagement of our External Auditor, KPMG, to supply non-audit services and to assess the threats of self-review, self-interest, advocacy, familiarity and management.
-KPMG has discontinued the provision of all non-audit services (other than those closely related to the audit) to all FTSE 350 companies, meaning non-audit services will be confined to a more limited scope of work than that defined by the Audit Committee's terms of reference - During the year, KPMG was asked to provide additional services in the form of assurance over the allocation of proceeds from the green bond - If the External Auditor is to be considered for the provision of non-audit services, the scope of work and the fees must be approved in advance by the Chief Financial Officer, the Company Secretary and the Chair of the Audit Committee.
-For larger assignments, in excess of £100,000, this would involve a competitive tender process, unless there are compelling commercial or timescale reasons to use the External Auditor or another specific accountancy firm
+As required by the Code. the Audit Committee has a formal policy governing the engagement of our External Auditor to supply non-audit services and to assess the threats of self-review. self-interest, advocacy, familiarity and management.
+KPMG has discontinued the provision of all non-audit services (other than those closely related to the audit) to all FTSE 350 companies. meaning non-audit services are confined to a more limited scope of work than that defined by the Audit Committee's terms of reference.

+If the External Auditor is to be considered for the provision of non-audit services, the scope of work and the fees must be approved in advance by the Chief Financial Officer, the Company Secretary and the Chair of the Audit Committee.
+For larger assignments, in excess of £100,000, this would involve a competitive tender process, unless there are compelling commercial or timescale reasons to use the External Auditor or another specific accountancy firm.